Skip to main content

 The city and education

-In the 19th century, by the time towns turned into cities, Māori had shifted off what, in many cases, had been their traditional lands.
-Up until the early 20th century it was relatively unusual for Māori to travel to, or live in, the city.
+In the 19th century, as towns turned into cities, Māori moved away from what, in many cases, had been their traditional lands.
+Until the early 20th century it was relatively unusual for Māori to travel to, let alone live in, the city.
 In 1900 more than 95% of Māori lived in rural communities.
-Often Māori living in the city were those with some European blood known as ‘hawhe kaihe’ (half-castes).
+Often Māori living in the city were those with European blood who were known as ‘hawhe kaihe’ (half-castes).

 In the North Island, Māori lived in separate regions in rural kāinga with a hapū base.
-In the South Island Māori lived in kāika or ‘kaiks’ (villages) on the margins of European settlements.
-By the 1930s, 90% of Māori still lived rurally.
-Up until then education and government were often the only things that brought Māori to the city.
+In the South Island, Māori lived in kāika or ‘kaiks’ (villages) on the margins of European settlements.
+In the 1930s, 90% of Māori still lived rurally.
+Education and government business were still often the only things that brought Māori to the city.

 Education

-Education of Māori in the city was often church-based and catered to both girls and boys.
-Theological training for Māori men was also an important component.
+Education of Māori in the city was often church-based and catered to both sexes.
+Theological training for Māori men was also important.
 From the late 19th century a vanguard of Māori began training at universities, although few schools prepared Māori students for academic study.

 Māori boys’ schools

-St Stephen’s began as a Māori girls’ primary school in Parnell, Auckland but changed to a boys’ school in 1860.
+St Stephen’s began as a Māori girls’ primary school in Parnell, Auckland but became a boys’ school in 1860.
 Boys went on to Te Aute College until the 1920s, when St Stephen’s developed its own secondary schooling.
 At this time the school came under pressure from the Auckland Education Board, Auckland City Council and local residents to give up its site for a state primary school.
 In 1931 it moved to Bombay, south of Auckland.
-It closed in 2000.
+St Stephen’s closed in 2000 but intends to reopen in 2025.

 Māori girls’ schools

 Queen Victoria School in Parnell, Auckland, was opened by the Duke of York (later King George V) in 1901.
-One reason behind the establishment of the school was the education of Māori women to marry educated Māori men who had attended the Māori boys’ schools.
+One motivation for the establishment of the school was the education of Māori women to equip them to marry educated Māori men who had attended the Māori boys’ schools.
+Queen Victoria closed in 2001.

 Māori and universities

 Some of the pioneering Māori professionals came into the cities for education.
 Peter Buck (Te Rangi Hīroa) and Tūtere Wī Repa studied medicine at the University of Otago.
-Apirana Ngata was the first Māori lawyer, and graduated from Canterbury University College in 1895.
+Apirana Ngata, the first Māori lawyer, graduated from Canterbury University College in 1895.
 Edward Ellison trained to be a doctor at the University of Otago in the early 1900s.
-His brother Tom Ellison became a lawyer.
+His brother Tom Ellison, the first All Blacks rugby captain, became a lawyer.

 Theological training

 Māori were trained for the ministry in the city.
 Two important theological colleges were St John’s College and Wesley College in Auckland.
 Wesley College originally opened to train Māori in theology in 1848.
-It closed during the New Zealand wars and reopened in 1876.
+It closed during the New Zealand Wars but reopened in 1876.

 Māori nurses